Adore2113/MarsHSim/docs/dev_log.md

     ♡ I decided to use a dictionary in the run_oga function to keep it more manageable and neat

-    ♡ continuing to fix my code functions, and will remember to stay consistent with the names and structure moving forward
+    ♡ continuing to fix my code functions, and will remember to stay consistent w. the names and structure moving forward

-    ♡ really happy with my progress today and will continue implementing thermal control and temp management tomorrow
+    ♡ really happy w. my progress today and will continue implementing thermal control and temp management tomorrow

 #### Next Session:
     ♡ thermal control and temp management